|

 Footsteps

-Location: Melrose - George And Abbotsford Hotel
+Location: Melrose - George and Abbotsford Hotel

 Type: Haunting Manifestation